 Willem is a lively little creature who’s free to roam in our home just like a dog or cat companion would.
-He likes to hop merrily around the living room and waits patiently in front of the fridge come 7 o’clock until he’s served fresh veggies for dinner.
+He likes to hop merrily around the living room and waits patiently in front of the fridge come 7 o’clock requesting to be served his fresh veggies for dinner.

 One day, while eating my own dinner, I glanced down at Willem sitting quietly at my feet.
 Although rabbit meat is something I’ve had in the past, I couldn’t imagine myself ever eating him.

-Then it hit me — if I felt this way about rabbits, how could I not feel this way about cows, pigs, horses, chickens, or any other animals for that matter?
+Then it hit me — if I felt this way about this rabbit, how could I not feel this way about every rabbit?
+And how could I not feel this way about cows, pigs, horses, chickens or any other animals for that matter?

-These animals likely had a personality, likes, dislikes and emotions too.
+These animals likely had a their own personality, likes, dislikes and emotions, just like my little furry Willem did.
 It no longer felt right to discriminate.
-And the idea of eating animals in a context where I didn’t really have to for health or survival reasons started feeling weird to me.
+And the idea of eating animals in a context where I didn’t really have to for health or survival reasons began feeling weird to me.